Roman sex was the right kind of sex — and it still is

 Slaves in Roman sex

 Being a slave in Rome was not always unpleasant; it depended on the nature of the master.
 Some were manumitted by their owners after a period of service, others freed in the owner’s will, usually with a handsome stipend.
 On the other hand, a slave was property and nothing else.
 An owner could do whatever he liked to his slaves.
 This included demanding sexual services of the slave, who was bound to comply.
-This was an everyday part of life as a slave.
+This was an everyday part of life.

 Young boy slaves were often described as puer delicatus or deliciae which translates to ‘sweet boy’ or ‘dainties’.
 Sporus, the eventual bride of Nero, was one such.
 These boys were used for sex by their owners and the owner’s friends.
 Because slaves had no rights or honour, they could be obliged to provide services that no Roman wife would.